camyngo/CS329_byu/README.md

 # CS329
 All the code for CS329 BYU winter 2021...
-This is a quite tough class
+This is a quite tough class and please unzip to access all the code